Bede Callaghan: University of Newcastle

 In 1966, Callaghan was appointed to the inaugural council of the University of Newcastle, located in his home town.
 He was made deputy chancellor in 1973, and finally served as chancellor from 1977 to 1988.
 After his retirement the suburb of Callaghan, containing the university, was named in his honour.

 Honours

 Callaghan was appointed a Commander of the Order of the British Empire (CBE) in 1968.
 He was knighted in 1976 for services to banking.

 Personal life

 Callaghan married Mary (Mollie) Brewer in 1940.
-His three daughters include Kathryn Greiner, who was married to Nick Greiner, premier of New South Wales.
+His three daughters include Kathryn Greiner.